Updated: October 16, 2022

 Only if you are a tenant paying rent every month do you need renters insurance.
 You may consider forgoing renters insurance if you think you do not have enough possessions to justify the monthly cost.
 However, remember that everything adds up.
 If the place you are renting is destroyed in a fire, you will need to buy new clothes, new bedding, and so much more.

-Furthermore, personal liability cover is always worthwhile.
+Furthermore, personal liability coverage is always worthwhile.
 Accidents happen, and if you cause someone significant harm, their medical bills can become very costly.
 They may claim from you, and without insurance, you could be left bankrupt by the claim.

 Renters insurance is important for every tenant, no matter how valuable you consider your possessions.
 At the very least, personal liability insurance will protect you from major claims in the case of an accident that is deemed your fault.